Malvolio/frendle/README.md

 Supabase Postgres
 Supabase Edge
 WebRTC
-Fly.io — for signaling services to set up WebRTC connections Twilio — for RTC TURN services
+Rough.js and RoughNotation — to give the UI the hand-drawn look Fly.io — for signaling services to set up WebRTC connections Twilio — for RTC TURN services
 Netlify — for front-end deployment